cfpb/design-system/docs/components/components.md

   use.

   Beta components are new and design changes may still occur.
-Please [contact us](tech@cfpb.gov) with any questions.
+Please <a href="mailto:tech@cfpb.gov">contact us</a> with any questions.

   ## Help us improve this documentation